studio51/gridlecss/README.md

 # GridleCSS

-I created GridleCSS for another side project I'm currently working on, booqmark.it .
-At first, with booqmark.it, I've used Bootstrap and it did a great job, untill I started designing the user interface, I found that with Bootstrap I had to overwrite too much in order to achieve a "flat" design and get rid of that 'bootstrap' look that many websites have these days.
+We created GridleCSS for another side project we're currently working on, booqmark.it .
+At first, with booqmark.it, we've used Bootstrap and it did a great job, untill we started designing the user interface, we found that with Bootstrap, we had to overwrite too much in order to achieve a "flat" design and get rid of that 'bootstrap' look that many websites have these days.

-Current flexbox grids out there are good, but I've felt that they're not exactly what I need either.
+Current flexbox grids out there are good, but they're not exactly what we need either.
 So what better way to get what you want than to create your own?
-Plus, learning flexbox was on my to-do list for too long!
+Plus, learning flexbox was on our to-do list for far too long!

 ## Features